hikes-in-liverpool

 blog-images

-The Allerton Country Circular, as the name suggests is a circular route starting from Calderstones Park, making it one of the best walks and hikes around Liverpool.
-From the park, you will be able to witness a playground, a botanical garden and places of historical interest.
+The Allerton Country Circular, as the name suggests, is a circular route starting from Calderstones Park, making it one of the best Liverpool walking routes.
+From the park, you will be able to witness a playground, a botanical garden, and places of historical interest.

-Your next stop while having the best hiking near Liverpool, will be an Iron Age Fort, which is occupied by the crest of Camp Hill.
+Your next stop, while having the best hiking near Liverpool UK, will be an Iron Age Fort, which is located on the crest of Camp Hill.
 The Reynolds Park and the Black Woods will give you the taste of history and nature altogether.

 Your last stop will be the Childwall Woods, which is said to have been unchanged since the 1700s, making it a perfect choice for top hiking trails around Liverpool.